The Northern Territory - what a lifestyle!

 The Territory is certainly a dream location for the outdoors enthusiast.
 There is no end to destinations for fishing, camping and four wheel driving, and you could spend several years trying to take in all the fishing spots, hot springs, national parks and waterfalls not too far from the Territory's major centres.
 Asian countries are a short and often inexpensive flight from Darwin, so many NT residents chose to spend a weekend shopping in Singapore or Bali, which can often be as inexpensive as a domestic flight.

-Working as a solicitor in the Northern Territory
+Working as a solicitor in the NT

 There are significant opportunities for solicitors in the Territory.
 Some young solicitors have found in the Territory they are able to appear in Court on interesting matters, whereas in other southern cities they would not be considered to have sufficient experience.
 It's acknowledged that there may not be as much of a distinction between barristers and solicitors in the Territory as there is in other jurisdictions.

 In several professions in the Territory there exists significant opportunity, particularly because of a skills shortage of appropriately qualified persons.
-Opportunities also exist for those who wish to work in other areas such as Government law.
+Opportunities also exist for those who wish to work in other areas such as government law.

 Page last updated 6 March 2014